Check deb-updates

 Overview

-The plugin stores all relevant information in a local SQLite database.
-For the --query parameter, the following database columns can be used:
+• The plugin stores all relevant information in a local SQLite database.
+For the --query parameter, the following database column is available: package (TEXT)

 Example content of the package column: